citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzurePoolSubscriptionDetails.md

 HasErrorDetails returns a boolean if a field has been set.

+### SetErrorDetailsNil

+`func (o *AzurePoolSubscriptionDetails) SetErrorDetailsNil(b bool)`

+ SetErrorDetailsNil sets the value for ErrorDetails to be an explicit nil

+### UnsetErrorDetails
+`func (o *AzurePoolSubscriptionDetails) UnsetErrorDetails()`

+UnsetErrorDetails ensures that no value is present for ErrorDetails, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)